-- annual salary base with provision to recognise the value of the individuals' personal performance and their ability and experience. - rewards, bonuses, special payments and other measures available to reward individuals and teams following a particular outstanding business contribution. - share participation the Company is considering implementing an employee incentive scheme, further details will be shared with shareholders when available; and - other benefits, such as holiday leave, sickness benefits, superannuation payments and long service benefits.
+- annual salary base or guaranteed variable remuneration with provision to recognise the value of the individuals' personal performance and their ability and experience. - rewards, bonuses, special payments and other measures available to reward individuals and teams following a particular outstanding business contribution. - share participation the Company is considering implementing an employee incentive scheme, further details will be shared with shareholders when available; and - other benefits, such as holiday leave, sickness benefits, superannuation payments, long service benefits and separation agreement schemes.

-The Board will determine the appropriate level and structure of remuneration of the executive team and such consideration will occur each year on the recommendation of the Managing Director.
+The Board will determine the appropriate level and structure of remuneration of the executive team and such consideration will occur each year on the recommendation of the Managing Director and Chief Executive Officer.

-Remuneration of the Managing Director will be reviewed annually by the Board.
+Remuneration of the Managing Director and Chief Executive Officer will be reviewed annually by the Board.
 Determination of Non-Executive Directors fees are with regard to the long-term performance of the Company.